-In this context, the BRGM will be bringing a new momentum to the Regional Observatory on Major Risks in the SUD Region, with its co-founding partners, the DREAL for the PACA Region and the SUD PACA regional authority.
+In this context, the BRGM brought a new momentum to the Regional Observatory on Major Risks in the SUD Region, with its co-founding partners, the DREAL for the PACA Region and the SUD PACA regional authority.

-This will involve a complete redesign of the website for the Regional Observatory on Major Risks in the SUD Region, in order to make the data available not only on regulations and for information purposes, but also to display georeferenced maps thanks to interoperable data sharing with Italian sources.
+This involved a complete redesign of the website for the Regional Observatory on Major Risks in the SUD Region, in order to make the data available not only on regulations and for information purposes, but also to display georeferenced maps thanks to interoperable data sharing with Italian sources.

 The Observatory will also become a hub for natural risks observations in the region by introducing communication innovations, exchanging knowledge on natural risks with Italy and acting as a focal point for all knowledge dissemination on major risks.

-Regarding the component on risks in the local area, the BRGM's activities will concentrate on processing and distributing the results of the Alcotra AD-VITAM project, which investigated the relationships between rain and landslip triggering in order to apply the scientific methodologies and models developed by the project in several pilot sites in the Alps.
-The aim is to improve prevention and prediction of ground movement phenomena to increase the response capacities of the services involved.
+Regarding the component on risks in the local area, the BRGM's activities concentrated on processing and distributing the results of the Alcotra AD-VITAM project, which investigated the relationships between rain and landslip triggering in order to apply the scientific methodologies and models developed by the project in several pilot sites in the Alps.
+The aim was to improve prevention and prediction of ground movement phenomena to increase the response capacities of the services involved.

 PITEM Risk ended on 13, 14 and 15 March 2023 with the PITEM Risk-ACT closing seminar, which was held in Aosta, Italy, with all the French and Italian partners, and the participation of several target audiences such as schoolchildren, mayors and geological technicians, engineers and mountain guides in participatory workshops and exchanges on digital risk management support tools.